AndrewYatzkan/ModMail/README.md

 ## Contributing/working on the project

-Just about everything above, except set the `NODE_ENV` env var to `dev`.
-If you're trying to figure out something wrong with cron jobs, `DEBUG_JOBS=true`.
+- Set `NODE_ENV` env var to `dev`
+	- If you're trying to figure out something wrong with cron jobs, `DEBUG_JOBS=true`.
+- Forum thread titles default to DM content

 ## Licensing